-This is Sweetheart Chair Kathryn Russell’s seventh year with the program and she is excited with the amount of interest and growth there has been during that time period.
-“We have a very special group of 26 young ladies who have made a commitment along with their families to living and learning about heart healthy lifestyles,” she said.
+Sweetheart Chair Kathryn Russell is excited about the amount of interest and growth there has been in the program.
 “The Sweethearts have become ambassadors for heart health and for the American Heart Association, and will serve the community as educators about heart disease this year more than ever.
 The skills and information that they learn during this program last them a lifetime and contribute not only to their own health, but also to the health of their families and friends.”

-Thanks to the fourth annual “Be a Santa to a Senior” campaign, supported by Saint Mary’s Regional Medical Center (Russellville, AR), up to 300 older adults who face poverty and loneliness in Arkansas got a gift of love over the Christmas holiday.
+Thanks to the “Be a Santa to a Senior” campaign, supported by Saint Mary’s Regional Medical Center in Russellville, AR, hundreds of older adults who face poverty and loneliness in Arkansas get gifts of love over the Christmas holidays.
 Community volunteers gather, wrap and deliver the gifts.
 Area school children also get in on the event as students in local classrooms write Christmas letters and do artwork on white paper bags that will “wrap” the presents.
 According to the U.S. Census Bureau, 9 percent of U.S. seniors 65 and older are living in poverty and 27 percent are widowed.

-Willamette Valley Medical Center (McMinnville, OR) serves as a “sister” hospital for a hospital in New Abirem, Ghana in West Africa.
+Willamette Valley Medical Center in McMinnville, OR, serves as a “sister” hospital for a hospital in New Abirem, Ghana in West Africa.
 Through GhanaHope Foundation, a partnership between McMinnville health care supporters and providers in Ghana, volunteers are working to improve medical care and daily life in the impoverished country.
 They help provide necessary medical services such as breast and cervical cancer screenings, surgical procedures, medical training for Ghanaian providers, and medical supplies and equipment.